WELCOME TO NORTH TEXAS ADJUSTMENTS.

 As a public adjuster, I’m always going to beat the field adjuster to the project site.
 I know the actual damages by this point and have an estimate in hand.
 So, I can watch them as they miss or ignore damage and undervalue the costs.
 Typically, I identify at least three work items for every one the field-adjuster finds.

-Keep the pressure on the insurance claim, communicate the status updates to you and your customer, issue the invoice, and pay you in full.
+Keep the pressure on the insurance claim, communicate the status updates to homeowners, issue the invoice, and deliver funding for covered repairs and replacements.

 From this point, it may take a week for the desk adjuster to get back with a claim amount.
 I’m going to present photographs that match the policy language and go back and forth as long as it takes.
 I wear them out.
 Then, it’s a matter of itemizing, invoicing, and securing a check for the claim amount.